Home | Site Index | Disclaimer | Email Me!

 • Protect Ltd

-• Strategic Intellectual Property Information (SIPI) Updated May, 2008
+• Strategic Intellectual Property Information (SIPI) Added May 2, 2008

 Disney Enterprises, who settled quickly after being sued by Tabberone but bullied people for years before over the use of Disney's licensed fabrics.
 Our settlement with them is here also.

-Dozier Internet Law, P.C., and their boss, John W. Dozier, for spreading mis-information about the posting of cease & desist letters and general stupidity.
+Dozier Internet Law, and their boss, John W. Dozier, for spreading misinformation about the posting of cease & desist letters and general stupidity.
 Calling a corporate lawyer stupid may be a bit redundant.
 Added May 2, 2008

 DRG Texas & ePatterns who falsely claim a purchaser cannot sell items made from their patterns.
 What a crock.
 They should change their name to DRaG Texas.